SySS-Research/Seth/README.md

 careful.
 None of this is particularly new - it even has been done before, for example by [Cain](http://www.oxid.it/cain.html).
 However, Cain is rather old, closed source and only available for Windows.
-We want to analyze all the gory details of RDP and simulate a real attack on it as closely as possible.
+We want to analyze all the gory details and relevant inner workings of RDP and simulate a real attack on it as closely as possible.

 It should go without saying that the findings in this article must not be used to gain unauthorized access to any system you do not own.
 They may only